MODA-NYC/Agency-Name-Project/PROJECTPLAN.md

    - Document any special cases or patterns

 ### 3.2 Apply Verified Matches

+**Objective**: Apply manually verified matches from `consolidated_matches.csv` to produce a final, fully deduplicated dataset that **preserves source-specific columns** (e.g., `Name - Ops` and `Name - NYC.gov Redesign`).

 1. **Load & Filter**
-   - Load deduplicated dataset
+   - Load deduplicated dataset (output of Step 2.2).
-   - Load verified matches from `consolidated_matches.csv`
+   - Load verified matches from `consolidated_matches.csv`.
-   - Filter for "Match" labels
+   - Filter for "Match" labels.

 2. **Process Matches**
+   - Sort matches by score (descending) or follow user-labeled order.
+   - For each verified match:
+     - Attempt a direct RecordID-based match first (if both sides have valid IDs).
+     - If no direct ID match, attempt name or fuzzy matching on the final dataset.
+     - **Preserve `Name - Ops` and `Name - HOO` Fields**:
+       - Retrieve non-null values from both matched records.
+       - If multiple distinct values exist for either field, combine them (e.g., comma-separated).
+       - If only one record has a value, copy it over to the merged record.
+       - Ensure the final merged record retains all relevant `Name - Ops` and `Name - HOO` data.
-   - Apply source preference rules
+     - Apply source preference rules (e.g., prefer `nyc_agencies_export` over `ops` over `nyc_gov` if conflicts arise).
-   - Merge record information
+     - Merge record information (including other columns) and preserve non-null values.
-   - Preserve non-null values
-   - Update metadata and tracking
+     - Update provenance and metadata to indicate which fields came from each record.

 3. **Generate Output**
-   - Save final deduplicated dataset
+   - Save the final merged (deduplicated) dataset to a new file (e.g., `final_deduplicated_dataset.csv`).
-   - Create merge summary
+   - Each record should now have:
+     - A single `RecordID`.
+     - A unified `NameNormalized`.
+     - Possibly combined (or unioned) `Name - Ops` and `Name - NYC.gov Redesign` fields from all matched sources.
-   - Maintain audit trail
+   - Maintain an audit trail that shows how each record was formed.

 4. **Validate Results**
-   - Verify match application
+   - Verify match application:
+     - Check that each pair labeled "Match" was merged correctly.
-   - Check remaining duplicates
+   - Check remaining duplicates:
+     - Confirm no unintended additional duplicates remain.
-   - Validate information preservation
+   - Validate information preservation:
+     - Confirm that `Name - Ops` and `Name - NYC.gov Redesign` fields are populated where applicable.
+     - Ensure no critical source data was overwritten or lost during the merge.

 ### 3.3 Quality Assurance
 1. **Completeness Check**